near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 ## proposals

 ### add_proposal
+Adds proposal to this DAO.
+- Chech that the method fails in case of insufficient deposit
+- Check that different kinds of `proposal` are validated correctly (?)
+- Check that only those with a permission can add the proposal
 - Check that the proposal is added to the list of proposals
-- Check that `ProposalInput` can have any `ProposalKind` (or is it not required?)
-- Check that only those with a permission can add the proposal
-- Chech that the method fails in case of insufficient deposit
 ### act_proposal
+Act on given proposal by id, if permissions allow.
 - Check that only those with a permission can act on the the proposal
-- Check that the method works correctly on all possible Actions.
-Also should act differently during expired or failed finalization
+- Check that the method works correctly on any possible `action`
+- If proposal expired during the failed state it should be marked as expired
+- If the number of votes in the group has changed (new members has been added) the proposal can lose it's approved state.
+In this case new proposal needs to be made, this one should expire

 ## views
 ### version